 Introduction

 Industry 4.0 encompasses several key technological components and substantiates in the so-called smart factory, where computer-driven systems monitor physical processes, create a virtual copy of the physical world and make decentralised decisions based on self-organisation mechanisms.
-The internet of things (IoT) is considered an essential element of Industry 4.0, providing the connection of the different sub-systems and enabling both human-to-machine and machine-to-machine communications.
-As such, large-scale IoT deployments are expected to become widespread, not only within smart industrial plants, but also in similar scenarios, like multi-site production districts [1], smart construction sites and even mines [2].
+The Internet of Things (IoT) is considered an essential element of Industry 4.0, providing the connection among the different sub-systems and enabling both human-to-machine and machine-to-machine communications.
+As such, large-scale IoT deployments are expected to become widespread, not only within smart industrial plants, but also in similar scenarios, such as multi-site production districts [1], smart construction sites and even mines [2].

-Among the communication technologies enabling IoT, low power wide area networks (LPWANs) are established as a good trade-off between performance and deployment costs [3].
-In fact, widely distributed sensor networks relying on 3G/4G cellular infrastructures benefit from reserved frequencies (thus being free from interferences), network-based synchronization and a pervasive and reliable connectivity but are associated with prohibitively high costs in the case of dense networks.
-On the other hand, LPWANs, such as the Long Range one (known as LoRa) [4], provide license-free long-range communication (possibly prone to interferences) with low power demand (essential for IoT sensors), but may need a dense deployment of gateways (GWs) to ensure adequate data transfer performance and limit data losses.
-Many examples of IoT applications relying on LoRa transmission technology may be found in the recent literature.
-Addabbo et al. [5], [6] present a low-power IoT architecture for the monitoring of chemical emissions, to be employed to set up monitoring infrastructures in industrial plants or public buildings.
-In the context of smart cities, the use of LoRa provides the advantage of allowing for the deployment of a large quantity of sensor nodes while keeping the structure of the acquisition network relatively simple and flexible.
-A LoRa-based smart bin architecture for waste management in the smart cities’ context is presented in [7], exploiting an ultrasonic sensor to check for the trash level inside the bin.
-Using a single-channel LoRa network, it is shown how a system composed by 5 sensor nodes was deployed in the historical centre of the city of Florence, in Italy.
-Another example, dealing with the problem of covering long distances among LoRa nodes and gateways in sensor networks deployed to monitor gas pipelines, has been recently presented in [8].
-In order to overcome the limits of transmission coverage, the paper suggests a multi-hop linear topology supported by a properly adapted synchronization protocol.
-Other examples of distributed plants and systems monitored by means of a LoRa-based solution are given in [9],[10].
-At the same time, LoRa has been chosen to support also sensor network solutions aimed at human monitoring, as presented in [11], where a wearable system for noise assessment in the workplace is proposed, according to which it is possible to notify a subject about a potentially dangerous exposure to high noise levels for a prolonged time.
-In [12], the capability of low-cost LoRa transceivers to schedule the transmission of frames with a standard uncertainty less than 3 μs, and an acceptable long-term clock stability for applications such as process industry have been proved.
-LoRa is being used and evaluated in mobility conditions too, as presented in [13].
+Among the communication technologies enabling IoT, low power wide area networks (LPWANs) have been established as a good trade-off between performance and deployment costs [3].
+In fact, widely distributed sensor networks relying on 3G/4G cellular infrastructures benefit from reserved frequencies (thus being free from interferences), network-based synchronisation and a pervasive and reliable connectivity; however, they are associated with prohibitively high costs in the case of dense networks.
+Meanwhile, LPWANs, such as the long range network (LoRa) [4], provide license-free long-range communication (possibly prone to interferences) with low power demands (essential for IoT sensors), but may require a dense deployment of gateways (GWs) to ensure adequate data transfer performance and to minimise the data losses.
+Numerous examples of IoT applications relying on LoRa transmission technology can be found in the recent literature.
+Addabbo et al. [5], [6] present a low-power IoT architecture for the monitoring of chemical emissions, employed to set up monitoring infrastructures in industrial plants or public buildings.
+Within the context of smart cities, the use of LoRa provides the advantage of allowing for the deployment of a large quantity of sensor nodes while keeping the structure of the acquisition network relatively simple and flexible.
+A LoRa-based smart bin architecture for waste management within the smart city context is presented in [7], where an ultrasonic sensor is used to check the trash level inside the bin.
+Using a single-channel LoRa network, the authors demonstrated how a system composed of five sensor nodes was deployed in the historical centre of the city of Florence, Italy.
+Another example, where the problem of covering long distances among LoRa nodes and GWs in sensor networks deployed to monitor gas pipelines was addressed, was recently presented in [8].
+Here, in order to overcome the limitations of transmission coverage, the authors suggest a multi-hop linear topology supported by an appropriately adapted synchronisation protocol.
+Other examples of distributed plants and systems monitored by means of a LoRa-based solution are provided in [9] and [10].
+At the same time, LoRa has been adopted to support sensor network solutions aimed at human monitoring, as presented in [11], where a wearable system for noise assessment in the workplace is proposed, which makes it possible to notify a subject of a potentially dangerous exposure to high noise levels for a prolonged period of time.
+In [12], the capability of low-cost LoRa transceivers to schedule the transmission of frames with a standard uncertainty of less than 3 μs and an acceptable long-term clock stability for applications such as industry processing was demonstrated.
+LoRa is also being used and evaluated in terms of mobility conditions, as presented in [13].